Robert Hall (National Guard officer): Guadalcanal

 As a lieutenant colonel, he commanded 3rd Battalion, 164th Infantry during the Battle for Henderson Field in the Guadalcanal Campaign.
 His regiment, part of the U.S. Army's Americal Division, had only just arrived on Guadalcanal as an emergency reinforcement.
 In the middle of a dark and rainy night on 24 October 1942, under close combat conditions, he and Lt.
 Col. Chesty Puller, commander of 1st Battalion, 7th Marines, made the decision to place Hall's men among the understrength Marines rather take their own place on the 7500-ft. line.

 Puller and Hall personally placed the soldiers with Marines in existing positions.
 The soldiers, armed with the new M-1 rifles, added considerable firepower to the Marines, who were armed with the older M1903 Springfield rifles.
 "With daylight, Puller and Hall reordered the lines, putting (Hall's) 3rd Battalion, 164th into its own positions to Puller's left."
 Hall's troops were crucial in helping repulse numerous attacks by troops from the Imperial Japanese Army's 2nd Infantry Division.
 The Japanese defeat in the battle was the last serious attempt by Japanese army troops to retake Henderson Field, an important strategic victory for the United States and its allies.
-Acting on the recommendation of Puller, First Marine Division commander A. A. Vandegrift awarded Colonel Hall the Navy Cross for his role in the battle.
+Acting on the recommendation of Puller, First Marine Division commander Alexander Vandegrift awarded Colonel Hall the Navy Cross for his role in the battle.
+The citation for the medal reads:

 Hall was wounded on Guadalcanal in November 1942, but recovered to lead his battalion in the final battles for control of the island.
 He subsequently returned to the states and trained troops in jungle combat.
 He retired from the army at the end of the war.